A Second Opinion Saves Software Company from $8M ULA Mistake

 Ultimately, the software company decided to bring in an outside consultant and not rely on an Oracle audit.
 Unfortunately, the company learned that “all consulting firms are not equal.”

-However, they settled their compliance issue for $200,000, avoiding the costly mistake of buying an $8 million ULA and its 22% annual support costs.
+However, they settled their compliance issue for $200,000, avoiding $8 million ULA mistake and its 22% annual support costs.

 $8 million dollar ULA mistake